DHTMLX/scheduler-docs/data/api/refs/scheduler_props.md

 - api/scheduler_wai_aria_application_role_config.md - defines whether role="application" will be used for the main scheduler container and minicalendar elements
 - api/scheduler_wai_aria_attributes_config.md - enables WAI-ARIA support to make the component recognizable for screen readers
 - api/scheduler_week_date_config.md - sets the format of the date in the sub-header of the Month view
-- api/scheduler_wide_form_config.md - enables/disables displaying the standard (wide) lightbox instead of the short one
+- api/scheduler_wide_form_config.md - enables/disables displaying of the standard (wide) lightbox instead of the short one
-- api/scheduler_xml_date_config.md - sets the date format that is used to parse data from the data set
 - api/scheduler_year_x_config.md - sets the number of rows in the Year view
 - api/scheduler_year_y_config.md - sets the number of columns in the Year view }}